Charity of the Season

 AISA supports The Arsenal Foundation

-Even in its earliest days, Arsenal wanted to serve its community, always aware of the crowd it drew and how it could be used to positive effect.
+From its earliest days, Arsenal contributed to its local community, always aware of the crowd it drew and how it could be used to positive effect.
 Arsenal’s early matchday programme cards were sold for a penny to raise money for Homes for Working Boys in Beresford Street, Woolwich when the Club was rooted in south London.
-The good work continued when the Club moved north with the local hospital being one of the first to benefit from the Club’s relocation.
+The work continued when the Club moved north with a local hospital being one of the first to benefit from the Club’s relocation.

-For further information on The Arsenal Foundation, please follow the links below:
+For further information on The Arsenal Foundation, please follow either of these links:

-AISA will continue to support the Club's charitable and community projects.
-If any members have any fundraising suggestions, please email Lois Langton at email@example.com
+AISA continues to support the Club's charitable and community projects.
+If you have any fundraising suggestions, please email Lois Langton at email@example.com